Top 20 Places to Take Kids in and around Portland

 Nestled on 23-acres in a mid-century ranch style home, listed on the National Register of Historic Places, the Rice Museum of Rocks and Minerals houses a world-class collection recognized as the finest in the Pacific Northwest and one of the best in the world.
 Located just west of Portland, Oregon, in Hillsboro, the Museum offers tours, hands-on activities, a picnic area, and green spaces to explore.
 Let us fuel your passion for Earth science.

-Sky Zone is the world’s first indoor trampoline park.
-We are the inventors of “fun fitness” and the makers of trampolines as far as the eye can see.
-We give you one of the greatest workouts ever combined with awesome, healthy fun.
-We are always working to invent epic new ways to play, gather, and compete.
-Even though we are the originators of wall-to-wall aerial action, we never stand still.
-The only way to understand it is to come experience it.
-So, rally your crew and let’s go!
+Sky Zone is the world's first indoor trampoline park.
+We're the inventors of "fun fitness" and the makers of trampolines as far as the eye can see.
+We give you one of the greatest workouts ever combined with Awesome, Healthy Fun.
+We've been voted the number one "out of the box" workout and the "Best Party Ever."
+Experience WOW " the weightlessness of bouncing, flipping and landing in a pit filled with 10,000 foam cubes.

 20. Topaz Farm